yawnyong/Bookmarker/README.md

    - Users can access the About dialog, which displays information about the app, such as its version and credits.

 7. **Filter Option**:
-   - Users can filter the bookmarks based on the category (Social Media, Entertaiment, Games and Programming).
+   - Users can filter the bookmarks based on the category (Social Media, Entertainment, Games and Programming).

 ---